 The cost of your rabbit will vary depending on age, breed, quality, and sex.
 Remember, reputable breeders include veterinary expenses, pedigree papers, and often a health guarantee in their asking price.
 Prices can range from anywhere between a few hundred to a few thousand dollars, and anything surprisingly cheap should give you pause.

 An inexperienced breeder doesn’t necessarily mean they’re not serious about their work.
-However, a more experienced breeder — with a history full of raising rabbits, if not breeding them — will be more familiar with the animal and the breed.
+However, a more experienced breeder—with a history full of raising rabbits, if not breeding them—will be more familiar with the animal and the breed.

 They’ll have a working knowledge of common issues of caring for rabbits.
 If it’s your first time looking after rabbits, an experienced breeder will give you advice on how best to take care of your newest family member.

-6. Can you meet the parents?
+6. Can I meet the parents?

 Most breeders, particularly ones run in-home, keep the parents on site.
 When you find a rabbit that you love, asking to see the parents will give you an idea of what to expect.